Field flow fractionation: Limitations

 FFF does not work for small molecules, because of their fast diffusion.
 For an effective separation, the sample has to be concentrated very close to the accumulation wall (a distance less than 10 μm), which requires the drift velocity caused by the force field to be two orders of magnitude higher compared to the diffusion coefficient.
 The maximum field strength which can be generated in an FFF channel determines the lower size range of separation.
 For current instrumentation this is approximately 1 nm.

 Although FFF is an extremely versatile technique, there is no "one size fits all" method for all applications.
 Different FFF methods need specialized instrumentation.
-Currently only the so called asymmetric flow field-flow fractionation (AF4) has gained wide-spread use.
+Currently only the so-called asymmetric flow field-flow fractionation (AF4) has gained widespread use.
 Other methods like centrifugal, thermal or electrical FFF still have a niche existence.

 FFF behaves differently from column chromatography and can be counter-intuitive for HPLC or SEC users.
 Understanding of the working principle of FFF is vital for a successful application of the method.